Safatreza/flight_dashboard/flight_dashboard-main/USAGE_AND_COMMENTS.md

 ## 5. Module Purposes & Key Comments

 ### `app.py`
 - **Purpose:** Main backend server.
-Hosts the dashboard, handles telemetry (via MQTT or direct POST), emits real-time updates to the frontend.
+Hosts the real-time API, handles telemetry (via MQTT or direct POST), emits real-time updates to the frontend.
-- **Key Comments:**
-  - "Main backend server for the UAV Telemetry Dashboard"
-  - "Hosts the web dashboard"
-  - "Handles telemetry data (via MQTT or direct POST)"
-  - "Emits real-time updates to frontend via Socket.IO"
-  - "Accepts telemetry data via POST for demo/testing without MQTT broker.
-Emits telemetry and alert events to frontend via Socket.IO."
-  - "Setup MQTT client and handlers (runs in background thread)"

 ### `mqtt_handler.py`
 - **Purpose:** Manages the MQTT connection, subscribes to telemetry, forwards data and alerts to the backend, and handles anomaly detection and logging.
-- **Key Comments:**
-  - "This module manages the MQTT connection for the UAV Telemetry Dashboard backend."
-  - "Connects to the MQTT broker"
-  - "Subscribes to telemetry topic"
-  - "Forwards telemetry and alerts to the Flask-SocketIO server"
-  - "Handles anomaly detection and logging"
-  - "Callback for when the client receives a CONNACK response from the MQTT broker.
-Subscribes to the telemetry topic on successful connection."
-  - "Callback for when the client disconnects from the broker.
-Logs the disconnection and attempts to reconnect if unexpected."
-  - "Callback for when a PUBLISH message is received from the broker.
-Parses telemetry, emits to SocketIO, and checks for anomalies."
-  - "Runs the MQTT network loop forever in a background thread.
-Handles incoming messages and maintains connection."
-  - "Start the MQTT client loop in a daemon thread"

 ### `test_mqtt_publish.py`
 - **Purpose:** Dummy telemetry publisher for testing/demo, can send data via MQTT or direct POST.
-- **Usage:** See above commands.

-### `templates/index.html`
+### `static_dashboard/index.html`
-- **Purpose:** Frontend dashboard, connects via Socket.IO, displays real-time charts, analytics, and alerts.
+- **Purpose:** Frontend dashboard, connects via Socket.IO to the backend, displays real-time charts, analytics, and alerts.

 ---

 ## 6. Troubleshooting
 - **No data on dashboard?**
-  - Ensure `python flight_dashboard-main/app.py` is running and the dashboard is open in your browser at [http://localhost:5050/](http://localhost:5050/).
+  - Ensure the backend is running (`python flight_dashboard-main/app.py`) and the dashboard is open in your browser at [http://localhost:8050/index.html](http://localhost:8050/index.html).
   - Run the dummy script in a separate terminal using the full path.
   - Refresh the dashboard page if needed.
   - Check both terminal windows for errors or warnings.